swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 ### Main Work Area

+The main work area in JupyterLab enables you to arrange documents (notebooks, text files, etc.) and other activities (terminals, code consoles, etc.) into panels of tabs that can be resized or subdivided.
+A screenshot of the default Menu Bar is provided below.

 ![JupyterLab Main Work Area](../fig/0_jupyterlab_main_work_area.png)

+Drag a tab to the center of a tab panel to move the tab to the panel.
+Subdivide a tab panel by dragging a tab to the left, right, top, or bottom of the panel.
+The work area has a single current activity.
+The tab for the current activity is marked with a colored top border (blue by default).

-## Creating a Python Program
+## Creating a Python script

-### Python programs are plain text files.
+*   To start writing a new Python program click the Text File icon under the *Other* header in the Launcher tab of the Main Work Area.
+    *   You can also create a new plain text file by selecting the *New -> Text File* from the *File* menu in the Menu Bar.
+*   To convert this plain text file to a Python program, select the *Save File As* action from the *File* menu in the Menu Bar and give your new text file a name that ends with the `.py` extension.

-*   They have the `.py` extension to let everyone (including the operating system) know it is a Python program.
+    *   The `.py` extension lets everyone (including the operating system) know that this text file is a Python program.
     *   This is convention, not a requirement.

 ## Creating a Jupyter Notebook

-*   While it's common to write Python programs using a text editor, we are going to use the [Jupyter Notebook][jupyter] because the Notebook provides code completion and other helpful features.
-*   To open a new notebook click the Python 3 icon under the Notebook header in the Launcher tab in the main work area.
+*   To open a new notebook click the Python 3 icon under the *Notebook* header in the Launcher tab in the main work area.
+    *   You can also create a new notebook by selecting *New -> Notebook* from the *File* menu in the Menu Bar.
 *   Notebook files have the extension `.ipynb` to distinguish them from plain-text Python programs.
-    *   Can export as "pure Python" to run from the command line.
+    *   Notebooks can be exported as Python scripts that can be run from the command line.

-### Use the Jupyter Notebook for editing and running Python.

-*   This has several advantages:
-    *   You can easily type, edit, and copy and paste blocks of code.
-    *   Tab complete allows you to easily access the names of things you are using and learn more about them.
-    *   It allows you to annotate your code with links, different sized text, bullets, etc. to make it more accessible to you and your collaborators.
-    *   It allows you to display figures next to the code that produces them to tell a complete story of the analysis.

 ![Example Jupyter Notebook](../fig/0_jupyter_notebook_example.jpg)
 *Screenshot of a [Jupyter Notebook on quantum mechanics](https://github.com/jrjohansson/qutip-lectures) by Robert Johansson*